strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 #### Controller

 We mentioned the controller earlier.
-We are not going to cover controller today.
-Because there is a lot of work to do in controller and I will have a whole episode for that.
+We are not going to cover controller today, because I will have a whole episode focused on the work required (and there is a lot!).

 ### Applying This to Your Own Project

 In this episode, we used a third-party library to generate UUID.
 You can easily use any external library in you LoopBack 4 project.

-On the other hand, we built relations between `character`, `weapon`, `aromr`, and `skill`.
-In a real world application, most of entities have relationship between each other.
+We also built relations between `character`, `weapon`, `aromr`, and `skill`.
+In a real world application, most of entities have relationships between each other.
 You can use LoopBack 4 to easily manage that in your project.

 ### What's Next?

-In next episode, we will do a lot of coding in `controller` to create `weapon`, `armor`, `skill` and equip a character with them.
+In our next episode, we will do a lot of coding in `controller` to create `weapon`, `armor`, `skill` and equip a character with them.
 Controller is where you achieve most of your project functions and business logic.
 I am sure we will have a lot of fun in next episode.

 In the meantime, you can learn more about LoopBack in [past blogs](https://strongloop.com/strongblog/tag_LoopBack.html).